grace188031/Ethical-Hacking-Notes/Ethical Hacking/Capstone/BlackPearl.md

 ### Enumerating port 80

 - No result in ffuf, no directories detected using the `ffuf -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt:FUZZ -u http://192.168.64.8/FUZZ -mc 200,204,301,302,307,401,403,405`
+- We did dns reconaissance to know the name of the site and do FUZZ again using the ffuf

 - Checking the source code of the default website, we see the webmaster: `alek@blackpearl.tcm`

 ![[Pasted image 20240710125702.png]]